mib-kamel/mongo-strict/README.md

 userRepository.find({select: ['cvs.cvName']})
 ```

-Once we select an inner value of the CVs, that will notify the mongo-strict to get the refernced entity.
+Once we select an inner value of the CVs, that will notify the mongo-strict to get the referenced entity.
 **We can select, match and sort by cvs.cvName or any cvs inner key**

 #### Reverse Refering